apache/directory-kerby/README.md

   - It is default Identity Backend, and no cofiguration is needed.
 This backend is for no permanent storage requirements.
 - JsonIdentityBackend.
   - It implemented by Gson which is used to convert Java Objects into their JSON representation and convert a JSON string to an equivalent Java object.
 A json file will be created in "backend.json.dir".
 This backend is for small, easy, development and test environment.
-- ZookeeperIdentityBackend.
-  - Currently it uses an embedded Zookeeper.
-In follow up it will be enhanced to support standalone Zookeeper cluster for replication and reliability.
-Zookeeper backend would be a good choice for high reliability, high performance and high scalability requirement and scenarios.
-- LdapIdentityBackend.
-  - The Ldap server can be standalone or embedded using ApacheDS server as the backend.
-It is used when there is exist ldap server.
-- MavibotBackend.
-  - A backend based on Apache Mavibot(an MVCC BTree library).

 ### Network Support
 - Include UDP and TCP transport.